Wet weekend in store

 The forecaster is issued a Status Yellow rain warning for counties Carlow, Kilkenny, Wexford, Wicklow and Waterford.

 It says further spells of heavy rain is expected with a continued risk of thundery downpours and flooding.
-The warning is valid from 3pm on Friday, November 22 to 3pm on Saturday, November 23.
+The warning is valid until 3pm on Saturday.

 The weather forecast Ireland for the weekend will see low-pressure dominating says Met Éireann.
 More details below tweet.